copyrite/LwotcMinimalText/XComGame.md

 +10 Aim and +10 Crit chance if you have moved this turn.

 ## Incinerator
-+2 to your Flamethrower's length. +1 to you Flamethrower's width.
++2 to flamethrower length. +1 to flamethrower width.
 * Roust?
 * Firestorm?